Do Bigger Tires Affect MPG? [Fully Tested!]

 The combination of all those dimensions will affect the mass of a tire.
 If the tire diameter is larger and sidewall height is lesser, the rim (wheel), which is made of metal, will have a larger size.
 So, the overall weight of a combination of tire and wheel will also change.

-Off Reading Of Speedometer/Odometer
+Off Reading Of Speedometer and Odometer

 Before proceeding further on how tire size affects MPG, you also need to consider that after changing the tire size, the speedometer shows the reading a bit off.
-This is because the speedometer of your vehicle is calibrated based on the factory tire size.
-When you change the tire, the speedometer also needs to be calibrated.

-Now, the speedometer calculates the miles by counting the number of revolutions of a tire instead of measuring the distance covered.
 But bigger tires have a larger circumference, due to which they naturally cover more distance per revolution.
 This is the same as a person taking larger steps and covering a larger distance.

 The MPG readings of the odometer after using a larger tire (assuming that the width is the same as the stock tire) are a bit off because the odometer is using revolutions of the new larger tire and the size of the small stock tire to calculate the distance covered.
-As a result, this would give lesser mileage or MPG.
+As a result, this would give lesser MPG.

 Your speedometer will show you are going slower than you actually are and your odometer won’t track your mileage accurately.